Social Work Program

 Services to School Staff and District

-- Develop and implement social and emotional programs to support educational needs of students
+- Develop and implement social and emotional programs to support the educational needs of students

 - Provide consultation regarding school law and school policy